- Slide 0

 - Slide 5

-The Department of Comparative Literature at the University of Michigan is one of the oldest and best established centers for the study of comparative literature in the country.
-In existence since 1937, our program has become a magnet for innovative research and teaching, in graduate and undergraduate courses that encourage interdisciplinary and multilingual perspectives on literature and culture.
-The interests of our faculty and students encompass the most innovative areas of study in the humanities today.
-We understand the humanities as the desire to humanize, to participate in making the world humane, to make our encounter with the world in which we daily dwell more legible, to recognize its complexity and elusiveness and to say clearly what has to be said, especially in uncertain times.
+The Department of Comparative Literature at the University of Michigan is one of the oldest and best established centers for the study of comparative literature in the United States.
+Founded in 1937, our program is a magnet for innovative research and undergraduate and graduate courses that encourage interdisciplinary and multilingual perspectives on literature and culture.

 Welcome to the Department of Comparative Literature

-We encourage interdisciplinary and multilingual perspectives on literature, culture, arts, and global humanities.
-We also collaborate with other units to develop curriculum and campus-wide initiatives related to translation.
+We are a department of interdisciplinary and multilingual perspectives on literature, culture, arts, and global humanities.